A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Introduction

+Eq.~(\ref{eq:domtauromo}) was proposed in ref.~\cite{palombi4} as a result of extensive numerical tests.
+In App.~B, we give analytic arguments to support its correctness, although we lack a complete proof.
+In Fig.~\ref{fig:defdoms}~(left), we plot $\cD(\tau_\rho^{-1})$ for $v=3$ as an illustrative example.

-Since ${\frak S}_\cB$ and $\Sigma$ are simultaneously diagonalizable, we can assume $\Sigma=\diag(\lambda)$ with no loss of generality.
-Reconstructing $\Sigma$ from ${\frak S}_\cB$ means solving eq.~(\ref{eq:truncspectrum}) with respect to $\lambda$ under the assumption that $\rho$ and $\mu$ are given.
-This is only possible provided $\mu$ fulfills specific algebraic constraints (see sect.~2 of~\cite{palombi4}).
-Anyway, a closed--form solution is out of reach, due to the non--linear character of the problem.
-For this reason, we have proposed in \cite{palombi4} a numerical technique based on a fixed point iteration, whose convergence mechanism is related to some conjectured correlation inequalities within $\cB_v(\rho)$.
+Unfortunately, there exists no general closed-form solution to eqs.~(\ref{eq:truncspectrum}), due to the non-linear character of the problem.
+For this reason, in ref.~\cite{palombi4} we proposed a numerical technique based on a fixed point iteration, whose convergence is ensured by some non-trivial variance and covariance inequalities within $\cB_v(\rho)$ \cite{palovar,mukerjee}.

-In this paper, we approach eq.~(\ref{eq:truncspectrum}) from a different perspective.
-We move from the observation that a simplified set--up occurs when the eigenvalue spectra are fully degenerate, a case which has been first considered by Tallis~\cite{tallis}.
-If $\mu_1 = \ldots = \mu_v \equiv \bmu$, by symmetry it follows $\lambda_1=\ldots = \lambda_v\equiv \blambda$.
-The converse holds true as well.
-Eq.~(\ref{eq:truncspectrum}) reduces in this limit to
+In this paper, we approach eqs.~(\ref{eq:truncspectrum}) from a different standpoint.
+We move from the observation that a simplified set-up occurs when the eigenvalues are fully degenerate, a case that was first considered by Tallis in ref.~\cite{tallis}.
+If $\mu_1 = \ldots = \mu_v \equiv \bmu$, by symmetry it follows $\lambda_1=\ldots = \lambda_v\equiv \blambda$ and the other way round.
+Eqs.~(\ref{eq:truncspectrum}) reduce in this limit to